Planting Trees & Shrubs

 Immediately after planting, slowly water the tree or shrub from the top of the root ball until the soil is saturated.
 Later in the day, water a second time using Fertilome™ Root Stimulator to stimulate early root growth and stability.
 This is the only fertilizer your tree will need for its first year and it should be applied every 2 weeks, even in winter, to promote root growth.

 Keep the grass and weeds away from your tree for at least two years to prevent competition for water and nutrients.
 A layer of Grade A Cypress or Grade A Cedar Mulch placed to a depth of 2 inches over the area of the hole will discourage grass growth and conserve moisture.
-If necessary, you may pull the mulch back to inspect the soil moisture of the root ball to determine watering needs.
+If necessary, you may pull the mulch back to inspect the soil moisture of the root ball.

 Periodically inspect your trees and shrubs to detect insect, fungus, or environmental problems.
 Be on the lookout for: defoliation, chewed or discolored leaves, ants, sawdust coming from holes in the bark.
 If problems exist, please bring a sample of the damage to TLC Garden Centers for identification and recommendations.
 You may also “Ask the Experts” at www.tlcgarden.com.